J.D. Davis Preview, Player Props: Giants vs. Braves

 J.D.
 Davis At The Plate

-- Davis leads San Francisco in slugging percentage (.410) thanks to 31 extra-base hits.
+- Davis leads San Francisco with 92 hits and a team-best slugging percentage of .407.

-- Davis has an RBI in 33 of 110 games this season, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- Davis has driven home a run in 33 games this season (29.7%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on seven occasions..

-- In 35.5% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (5.5%).
+- He has scored in 39 games this season (35.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.